 2) Collateral against your loan – Most banks will ask for collateral against your loan.
 This could be in the form of property, gold, some documents, vehicles, etc. Talk to your bank first.
 You should also know that the bank might not give you 100% of the money.
 You might have to pitch in about 10-15% of your own money.
 Talk to your family in advance and get their consent if you need their support financially.
 You do not want to get an admit and then realize you cannot afford it.

-You will need a visa to live in the United States during the course of your study.
-Students usually require the F-1 visa which typically remains valid till the end of your school term.
-Go through the F1 visa checklist for your country and make sure you have all papers ready.
-You will need to book an appointment with the US Consulate closest to you in order to get the visa stamped on your passport.
+You will need a visa to migrate and live abroad during the course of your study.
+Students usually acquire a visa which typically remains valid till the end of your school term.
+Carefully go through the visa checklist for your country and make sure you have all the papers ready.
+You will need to book an appointment with the Visa office or Consulate closest to you, in order to get the visa stamped on your passport.
 Spots are limited so do not delay this procedure.
-You can read more about this visa category on the USCIS website.

 11. Book your flight and get ready for your life-changing experience

 Airlines offer a lot of discounts on carry-on luggage and travel fares.
 Make sure to do your research before you book your flight.
-Pack carefully, the United States has strict laws on carrying items such as food grains, batteries, even computers.
+Pack carefully, almost all countries have strict laws on carrying items such as food grains, batteries, even computers.
 Don’t let your Day 1 experience turn out to be a bad one.
 Once you have your tickets and your visa, just relax, go for a small vacation, feel happy about the hard work you put in and prepare for lift-off.
 Make sure your documents are in place and you have taken the mandatory vaccinations.
 Get ready for an awesome experience that will change you for the better!
 Good luck with your applications.

 The iSchoolConnect team is always available to provide you with important advice at each step of the way when applying to US schools.
 Sign up for free and get started today.
-Note: If you’re not an iSchoolConnect member, you may need to fill up separate applications for each school while applying to US schools and submit along with separate essays, test scores, and other documentation.
+Note: If you’re not an iSchoolConnect member, you may need to fill up separate applications for each school while applying to universities abroad and submit along with separate essays, test scores, and other documentation.